 Away from the hustle and bustle of the partyish French Riviera towns, this pair of islands is a perfect tourist escape.

 Called “the Pearl of France,” this town is also the most Italian among all towns in the French Riviera.
-You can enjoy its tropical weather all-year-round.

 Travel to this jet-setters’ and artists’ favorite to experience a fashionable French Riviera escapade.